-I am pleased to be joining the Practice at Modbury North Medical Centre where I hope to be working in the After hours.
+I am pleased to be joining the Paragon Medical Centre, where I hope to be working in the After hours.

 My working life has spanned three continents with stints in Nigeria, the Caribbean and Australia.
 My experience has been in General Practice, Internal Medicine, Emergency Medicine and Public health.
-Some of the highlights have been -running my own GP practice for nine years, playing a pivotal role as a Central facilitator in the WHO initiative for Polio eradication, running a diagnostic centre, working as an Emergency room physician for two years and as a Senior Registrar in Internal Medicine in a busy Teaching hospital.
+Some highlights have been running my own GP practice for nine years, playing a pivotal role as a Central facilitator in the WHO initiative for Polio eradication, running a diagnostic centre, working as an Emergency room physician for two years and as a Senior Registrar in Internal Medicine in a busy teaching hospital.

 - Men’s health